Yolŋu: Yolŋu visual art

-Before the emergence of the Western Desert art movement, the most well-known Aboriginal art was the Yolngu style of fine cross-hatching paintings on bark.
-The hollow logs (larrakitj) used in Arnhem Land burial practices serve an important spiritual purpose and are also important canvases for Yolngu art.
+Before the emergence of the Western Desert art movement, the most well-known Aboriginal art was the Yolŋu style of fine cross-hatching paintings on bark.
+The hollow logs (larrakitj) used in Arnhem Land burial practices serve an important spiritual purpose and are also important canvases for Yolŋu art.
 David Malangi Daymirringu's bark depiction of Manharrnju clan mourning rites of the clan, from a private collection, was copied and featured on the original Australian one-dollar note.
 When the copyright violation came to light the Australian government, through the direct agency of H. C. Coombs, hastened to remunerate the artist.

-Yolngu are also weavers.
+Yolŋu are also weavers.
 They weave dyed pandanus leaves into baskets.
 Necklaces are also made from beads made of seeds, fish vertebrae or shells.
 Colours are often important in determining where artwork comes from and which clan or family group created it.
 Some designs are the insignia of particular families and clans.

-Yolngu music
+Yolŋu music

 The Yothu Yindi band, especially after its song "Treaty", performed the most popular indigenous music since Jimmy Little's Royal Telephone (1963).
 The band became Australia's most successful contemporary indigenous music group, and performed throughout the world.
 Their work has elicited serious musicological analysis.

 Arnhem Land is the home of the yiḏaki, which Europeans have named the didgeridoo.
-Yolngu are both players and craftsmen of the yiḏaki.
+Yolŋu are both players and craftsmen of the yiḏaki.
 It can only be played by certain men, and traditionally there are strict protocols around its use.

-Geoffrey Gurrumul Yunupingu (1971–2017) was a famous Yolngu singer.
+Geoffrey Gurrumul Yunupingu (1971–2017) was a famous Yolŋu singer.